liaud77/my-web/_portfolio/portfolio-1.md

 ---
 📌 [Lat Pulldown: Best Equipment and Tips for Home Gym Training](/my-web/files/e-commerce)

 - I wrote the English article for the client's blogs before it's translated into several Nordic languages.
+This one targeted the keyword *lat pulldown*.
 - The client is a fast-growing B2C e-commerce brand in the Nordic fitness industry, specializing in premium workout gear and nutritional supplements.

 ---